 The composition is one of the key elements in a good photograph.
 For Northern Lights photography it’s no exception.

 I’ve led several workshops beneath the Aurora Borealis and there’s one thing that usually happens: the participants’ first instinct is to tilt the camera upwards and include as much of the Northern Lights as possible.

 While I fully understand their excitement and urge to ‘capture it all’, I try to emphasize the importance of having a solid composition; the image has a greater impact when incorporating the Aurora Borealis into a balanced composition.

 Take these two images as an example:

 The first image is a typical beginner’s shot where the photographer forgets about the composition and just ‘snaps’ wildly.
 In the second image, the Aurora is incorporated into the composition and helps to convey a story.

-It’s easy to get overly excited when it’s your first time photographing the Northern Lights but I urge you to work on the composition (at least after ‘snapping’ a few shots.)
+It’s easy to get overly excited when it’s your first time photographing the Northern Lights but I urge you to work on the composition (at least after ‘snapping’ a few shots for the memory book.)

 Patience is the Key

 It’s no secret that landscape photography is a game of waiting.
 Either there are too many clouds, not enough clouds, the tide is too high or the trees aren’t colorful enough.
 Experienced photographers know that you need to wait for the best conditions.